 Micropigmentation is not really a tattoo

-Though micropigmentation is commonly referred to as “scalp tattoo,” or “hairline tattoo,” it is not a true tattoo.
+Though micropigmentation is commonly referred to as “scalp tattoo,” or “hairline tattoo,” it is not true.
 The pigment used for SMP is cosmetic, and the process is categorized as a type of permanent cosmetics.
 Another difference is that artists do not use a traditional tattoo machine to apply pigment.
 Instead, they use a machine that is specifically designed for scalp micropigmentation.
 The needle is much smaller than a traditional tattoo needle and applies only a single micro-dot of pigment at exactly the right depth into the skin.

 It is permanent

 Scalp micropigmentation is considered a permanent solution to hair loss.
 There are no daily creams to apply or monthly maintenance appointments to keep.
+And is it expensive?
+Read everything we have on Scalp Micropigmentation Costs.

 Will micropigmentation hurt